-Car Insurance for College Students Away from Home
+Car Insurance for College Students

 The good part of having the leave-your-car-at-home discount is that you won’t have a lapse in coverage and will pay less.
 This is as long as you don’t use your car much, aside from holidays and summers.
 Another positive part of forgoing your car (but staying insured) is that your car insurance rate will drop sooner than if you lapsed coverage and picked it up later.
-Remember that inexperienced drivers are the most expensive to insure and you won’t be accumulating years if you cancel your insurance.
+Remember that inexperienced and young drivers are the most expensive to insure and you won’t be accumulating years if you cancel your insurance.

 The following are ways that you can keep your car and make the lowest payments while you’re trying to focus on your studies.
 Our agents know how to find you the lowest rates around.
 Here are some tips:

 Best Car Insurance for College Students: Distant College Student Discounts

 Allstate offers discounts for parents of students who attend college away from home.
 The only stipulation is that the student attends a school that is at least 100 miles away from home (parents’ home).
 If you qualify, you can save up to 35% on auto insurance premiums.
 This may just be the best car insurance for college students!

 Farmers have a Distant Student Discount, which offers a break for parents who have kids off at school far from home.
 That’s not the only discount Farmers offers.
 There’s also a good student discount, which can save you about 24% each year (that’s a lot!).

 USAA offers a Resident Student Discount for students who attend a college that is 100 miles away from home.
 However, to be eligible you or a parent must be on active duty in the military, a veteran or a Department of Defense employee.
 If you or a parent falls into this category, you can also get an additional discount for having good grades.